skckompella/autosuggest/README.md

  * Replace proper nouns (names) with a generic string

 ## Discussion
+Like I mention earlier, I was strongly against using a fully generated prediction given that the challenge expects full sentences to be perdicted.
+If I were to do it in a fully generative manner, I would train a LSTM/GRU language and generate entire sentence using beam search.

+I was pleasantly surprised how well the retrieval based model worked.
+I wanted to improve word predictions using suffix trees but normal lookup itself was sufficiently fast.
+However, I feel the model can be improved by using a  LSTM based word prediction and then a retrieval based sentence suggestion.

+Currently, the model ranks suggestions based on number of hits.
+If given the time, I want to implement a context based ranking model.
+I would essentially use a dual LSTM to encode the customer input and agent inputs separately and train a fully connected ranker.
+This should give pretty good results.

 ## Answers to challenge questions
 1. How would you evaluate your autosuggest server?
 If you made another version, how would you compare the two to decide which is better?